dannuic/MQ2Dan/README.md

 ### Commands
-I have added some simple echo commands in addition to `/dinfo` and `/dobserve`, as well as a way to join/leave arbitrary groups.
 * `/djoin <group> [all|save]` -- join a group, and optionally write to `[General]` or `[server_character]` (all or save, respectively)
 * `/dleave <group> [all|save]` -- leave a group, and optionally write to `[General]` or `[server_character]` (all or save, respectively)
 * `/dtell <name> <text>` -- echo text on peer's console